 Will the Steelers take legal action against Jake Berlin?
 If you believe they will, you are seriously mistaken.
 They don’t want the added attention because it exposes critical, underlying vulnerabilities with the generic, outdated models that currently govern stadium security.
 If you require proof, just try asking Jimmy Sacco, Director of Stadium Management (1-412-697-7150).
 I can assure you… your call will go unreturned, just like mine (January 5, 2015 at 1:37 pm).

 You might find this to be an unusual, eerie coincidence.
 But I wrote a book about the inconsistencies of Heinz Field security a month before the Berlin incident even transpired.
 Unlike most books, mine are free and conveniently available online.

 (Warning: contains violent content and graphic imagery)

 Troubleshooting hypothetical stadium security issues is an admittedly difficult process.
 So I’ll leave you with one final thought.
 When you think of the mafia, you think of Omerta.
+But compared to the NFL’s code of silence, that’s small cannoli.
 Fahgettaboudit.
-Compared to the NFL’s code of silence, that’s small cannoli.